lawrencewoodman/techtinkering.com/content/articles/2020-05-29-subleq-a-one-instruction-set-computer.md

 ### SIC-1

 [SIC-1](https://jaredkrinke.itch.io/sic-1) is a single-instruction (subleq) programming game with "zachlike" global leaderboards.
 You have been hired by SIC Systems to produce highly efficient programs for their flagship product: the Single Instruction Computer Mark 1 (SIC-1).
 The interface to this game is lovely and includes a nice display of the memory and variables as the program works.
 It also allows you to step through a program as you try to complete the programming task.
-It's quite fun as you progress through each assignment and definitely worth playing with.
+It's quite fun as you progress through each assignment and definitely worth playing.

 ### sblasm